navicore/triples/README.md

 * main API / usage is embedded - ie via rust API and crate dependency via cargo.toml
 * stores only subject, predicate, and object where
-  * subject is always a UUID
+  * subject is always an RDF name
   * predicate is always an RDF name
   * object is always a UTF string
 * append-only / intended for event-sourcing